denjn5/denjn5.github.io/about.md

 Optimist.
 Learner.
 Doer.
 Kayaker.
 Coder (python, d3, nlp).
 Skier.
 Runner.
 Audiobook listener.

-_"Success is no accident.
-It is hard work, perseverance, learning, studying, sacrifice and most of all, love of what you are doing or learning to do."_ -Pele
+>Success is no accident.
+It is hard work, perseverance, learning, studying, sacrifice and most of all, love of what you are doing or learning to do. _-Pele_

-Use the icons below to connect with me on Twitter, LinkedIn, or even Github.
+Connect with me on Twitter, LinkedIn, or even Github at the icons below.

 _-David_